Technology continues to reshape every aspect of the financial industry. However that is not the only sector where it is making an impact.

 One of the projects that the agency is working on is Westfield’s ‘Destination 2028’.
 This concept aims to show what could possibly be the shopping centre of the future.
 The project includes hanging sensory gardens and AI-enabled walkways, giving consumers a glimpse into the future of the shopping experience.

 It is innovations like this that will completely transform the future of fashion tech.
-Making the payment process as simple as possible with fashion trends driving new designs will meets the needs of consumers globally.
+Experience will remain a key driver, however the developments will be accelerated by tech-enabled experiences catering for the future generation of consumers.